 This deliciously smoked Traeger breakfast skillet makes an amazing summer time breakfast… or anytime meal!
-It’s perfectly creamy and packed full of flavor.
+It’s perfectly creamy and packed full of yummy smoke flavor.

 I’m telling you, this smoked egg frittata recipe is the real deal!
 And a must try…soon to be family favorite meal.